danny7/connect-four/README.md

-# tic-tac-toe
+# connect four
-this is a tic-tactoe game coded on R
+this is a connect_four game coded on R
 Time for edit this file
-#Looks great!